Cross-boundary passenger traffic estimation and arrangements for Christmas and New Year festive periods

 Furthermore, the ImmD, the Police, the Customs and Excise Department and the MTR Corporation Limited will set up a joint command centre at Lo Wu Control Point to make necessary arrangements.
 The ImmD will also establish close communication with the Mainland frontier inspection authorities.
 To ensure smooth passenger traffic flow, passenger conditions will be closely monitored and appropriate traffic diversion plans will be adopted when necessary.

 To avoid congestion and a longer than usual waiting time for immigration clearance, the ImmD advises all land boundary passengers to plan in advance and avoid making their journeys during busy periods, and to keep track of radio and TV broadcasts on traffic conditions at the various control points.
 The expected busy times at boundary control points are available on the website of the ImmD at www.immd.gov.hk.
 Furthermore, passengers may also check the estimated waiting times of all land boundary control points at any time or place via the Immigration Mobile Application (ImmD Mobile App).
 They can then plan their trips effectively and save time queuing up at control points.
-The ImmD Mobile App can be downloaded free of charge from the Apple App Store (supports iOS version 9.0 or later) and Google Play (supports Android version 5.0 or later).
+The ImmD Mobile App can be downloaded free of charge from the Apple App Store (supports iOS version 5.1.1 or above) and Google Play (supports Android version 2.2 or above).
 The links for downloading can also be found on the ImmD website, www.immd.gov.hk.
 In addition, information on public transport services to and from various control points is available on the Transport Department website at www.td.gov.hk.

 The ImmD will upload daily passenger statistics for the above festive period to its website at www.immd.gov.hk for public reference.